jkosh44/jkosh44.github.io/_blogs/2025-03-03-postgresql-intervals-are-confusing.markdown

 </div>
 <br>

-Nope, they're off by one hour.
+Nope, they're off by one hour[^5].
 If you live in the US, then you might remember March 10th 2024 as being the day when daylight savings started.
 In most parts of the US, March 10th 2024 was a day with only 23 hours.

-(Note: The results of the previous queries had to be hard-coded and were not executed with PGLite because they rely on your browser having the correct timezone and daylight savings information.)

 ## Interval Internals